LKPcode/new-reddit-redesign/README.md

 This project is a redesign and implementation of the popular social media platform Reddit.
 The project is a full-stack web application that allows users to create subreddits, post text/image posts, comment on posts, and upvote/downvote posts and comments.
 The project also includes user authentication and user profiles.

-The project is built using NuxtJS, a VueJS framework, and TailwindCSS for styling.
+The project is built using NuxtJS/TypeScript, a VueJS framework, and TailwindCSS for styling.
 The backend is built using Supabase, a Postgres database with a RESTful API.

 ## Features